-- 1. Seven Directors, Sakon Uda, Shiro Kuniya, Izumi Sato, Hajime Sawabe, Shozo Yamazaki, Hiroshi Oeda and Masahiro Hashimoto are Outside Directors as stipulated in Article 2, item 15 of the Companies Act. - 2.
-Seven Directors, Sakon Uda, Shiro Kuniya, Izumi Sato, Hajime Sawabe, Shozo Yamazaki, Hiroshi Oeda and
+1. Seven Directors, Sakon Uda, Shiro Kuniya, Hajime Sawabe, Shozo Yamazaki, Hiroshi Oeda, Masahiro Hashimoto and Junko Nishioyama are Outside Directors as stipulated in Article 2, item 15 of the Companies Act.

-- Masahiro Hashimoto, satisfy the qualification for the independent Directors stipulated by the Tokyo Stock Exchange.
-The Company has filed notification to the Tokyo Stock Exchange for appointing Sakon Uda, Shiro Kuniya, Izumi Sato, Hajime Sawabe, Shozo Yamazaki, Hiroshi Oeda and Masahiro Hashimoto as its independent Directors. - 3.
+- 2. Seven Directors, Sakon Uda, Shiro Kuniya, Hajime Sawabe, Shozo Yamazaki, Hiroshi Oeda, Masahiro Hashimoto and Junko Nishoyama satisfy the qualification for the independent Directors stipulated by the Tokyo Stock Exchange.
+The Company has filed notification to the Tokyo Stock Exchange for appointing those seven members as its independent Directors. - 3.
 Members of the Audit Committee, Tetsuji Fujimoto and Shusuke Tsumura, have held the position of Division Executive of Finance & Corporate Accounting Division of the Company, and Shozo Yamazaki is a certified public accountant.
 Furthermore, Masahiro Hashimoto has experience servicing as General Manager of Financial Department, Dainippon Screen Mfg.
-Co., Ltd. (currently SCREEN Holdings Co., Ltd.), and they all have respectable knowledge in finance and accounting. - 4.
-Three Directors, Hiroshi Oeda, Masahiro Hashimoto and Nobuharu Noji, were newly elected at the 153rd Ordinary General Meeting of Shareholders held on March 28, 2018, and assumed their position thereafter. - 5.
-Three Directors, Masao Namiki, Nobuko Matsubara and Manabu Tsujimura, completed their term of office at the end of the 153rd Ordinary General Meeting of Shareholders held on March 28, 2018, and retired from their position. - 6.
+Co., Ltd. (currently SCREEN Holdings Co., Ltd.) and Junko

+Nishiyama has experience servicing audit of International Financial Reporting Standards (IFRS) applied consolidated financial statements as a Full-time auditor at Lion Corporation and they all have respectable knowledge in finance and accounting.

+- 4. Two Directors, Masao Asami and Junko Nishiyama were newly elected at the 154th Ordinary General Meeting of Shareholders held on March 28, 2019, and assumed their position thereafter. - 5.
+Four Directors, Natsunosuke Yago, Izumi Sato, Atsuo Ohi and Nobuharu Noji completed their term of office at the end of the 154th Ordinary General Meeting of Shareholders held on March 28, 2019, and retired from their position. - 6.
 The Company has no special relationship with the organizations at which the Outside Directors hold important concurrent positions. - 7.
 The Company has stipulated in its Articles of Incorporation that it may enter into agreements with Directors (excluding Executive Directors) to limit their liability for damages as outlined under Article 423, paragraph 1 of the Companies Act in accordance with Article 427, paragraph 1 of the Companies Act, and has entered into agreements limiting liability with all Outside Directors.
 The limit of liability for damages under the agreement is the minimum liability amount stipulated under Article 425, paragraph 1 of the Companies Act.
 However, this limit will be applicable only when the performance of duties giving rise to such responsibilities is recognized to have been carried out in good faith and with no gross negligence. - 8.
 In order to improve the effectiveness of the activities of the Audit Committee, the Company has elected Non-executive Directors Tetsuji Fujimoto and Shusuke Tsumura from within the Company as full-time members of the Audit Committee due to the need for continuously and effectively gathering information from executive management by Directors familiar with the Company's internal controls, receiving reports from the Internal Audit Division, understanding information from audits of subsidiaries, and attending various meetings.